Reasoning in machine vision by learning fast and slow thinking: Results

-Fig. \ref{fig:sys_2_features}d) shows the ability for the System II module to transition tasks to fast System I cognition.
+Transitioning from slow System II to fast System I cognition: Fig. \ref{fig:sys_2_features}d) shows the ability for the System II module to transition tasks to fast System I cognition.
 The System II module requires thinking time to refine solutions until no improvements are possible in the distribution-discriminator score, at which point a solution is considered fully-refined and thus solved.
 This solved solution is used to re-train the System I module, which enables better initial solutions, and more accurate distribution-discriminator scores, for new samples and reduces subsequent thinking time in the System II stage.
 The ability of reducing thinking time while maintaining the same performance, without any new human-labelled data is demonstrated in Fig. \ref{fig:sys_2_features}d), where the inference time in hours decreases as more samples are fully refined by the System II module.
 Note that we did not observe any cases where System II is no longer required (sufficient experience to reduce System II thinking time to zero), possibly due to the complexity and difficulty of the cancer localisation task.